-Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2025 or the ITTF Annual General Meeting 2025 are shown as green-shaded (additions) or scratched (deletions) in the version with tracked changes.
-This is the clean version.
+Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2025 or the ITTF Annual General Meeting 2025 are shown as green-shaded (additions) or ~~scratched~~ (deletions) in this version with tracked changes.
+A clean version is also available.